brlin-tw/manage-kwin-input-devices/manage-kwin-input-devices.1.md

 manage-kwin-input-devices list
 ```

-This operation mode lists existing input devices, their sysfs names, and their enabled statuses.
+This operation mode lists existing input devices, their kernel names, and their enabled statuses.

 The display name column is formatted in a way that can be directly used as arguments of the enable/disable/toggle operation modes.